Poirot's Early Cases: "The King of Clubs"

-They proceed to the Oglander home, along the garden path.
-In the drawing room, the table with the cards for the interrupted bridge game is still in place.
-Miss Saintclair is still in the house, ill in bed.
-She tells them that Reedburn held a secret of hers and threatened her but she did not kill him.
-She went to his house by prior appointment and was pleading with him when a man dressed like a tramp attacked him from behind the curtained recess.
-She fled from the house towards the lights of the Oglander house.
+Poirot and Hastings visit the scene of the crime and the neighbouring Oglander home.
+Valerie tells them that Reedburn held a secret of hers and threatened her but she did not kill him.
+She went to his house by prior appointment, and was pleading with him when a man dressed like a tramp attacked him from behind the curtained recess.
+She fled from the house towards the Oglander home, interrupting the family game of bridge, and has been recuperating there ever since.